Pressure to be Perfect: Prom Edition

 5. Be a Positive Mirror

 When you have dealt with your worries and fears about prom and have taken effective action, then you can put worry and fear in the proverbial back seat.
 On prom night, be a positive mirror for your daughter.
 Be conscious of your body language.
-Smile with delight when she walks into the room in her dress.
+Smile with delight when she walks in the room in her dress.
 This is not the time to frown at her because of her low cut dress or that she is wearing too much eyeliner.
 Tell her she looks beautiful.
 Let her know that you hope she has a great time with her friends and that you can’t wait to hear about it.
 Demonstrate that you are celebrating with her.